Washington state asks judge to block new Trump travel ban

 Rather than a seven nation ban, it's is only "now a six nation ban," he said.
 "The language is virtually identical."

-The legal arguments against the original order still holds, Ferguson believes.
+The legal arguments against the original order still hold, Ferguson believes.

 "There are still constitutional problems with core provisions" of the new executive order, Ferguson said.
 "It cannot be a game of whack-a-mole."